benoitMariaux/amazon-transcribe-streaming-demo/README.md

 # Amazon Transcribe Real-time Streaming Demo

-This project demonstrates how to use Amazon Transcribe to transcribe the audio stream from France Info radio in real-time.
+This project demonstrates how to use Amazon Transcribe to transcribe the audio stream from France Info radio in real-time, directly in your terminal.

 ## Project Structure